Do you handle content, social media, and influencer marketing in house? If your results are below your expectations, it’s time to optimize your team.

 Many marketing professionals decide to outsource tasks to access a wider talent pool too.
 Working with third-party vendors can lead to content that looks more professional, and you can get help from experts for matters like vetting influencers for your influencer marketing program.

 Before choosing a vendor, make a list of requirements the vendor should meet.
-Learn more about your options and research the reputation and fees of different vendors.
-Review the SLA, set some clear expectations and decide on how you will assess the vendor’s performance.
+Learn more about your different options and research the reputation and fees of different vendors.
+Review the SLA set some clear expectations and decide on how you will assess the vendor’s performance.